Choosing the right car colour: things to consider

 Today things couldn’t be any different.
 Like car design itself, paint has come a long way since Ford uttered that overused phrase over a century ago.

 As nice as alloy wheels and sporty body kit packages are however, the colour of your car itself remains the primary way you can add that personal touch to your new car.
 But before you plump for your preferred hue, there’s a few things you should consider…

 What are the most popular car colours?

-It’s not really a surprise to see that white, black and grey cars made up almost 50% of the cars on the road, while somewhat louder colours such as green, orange and yellow made up just over 2%.
+It’s not really a surprise to see that grey, black and white cars made up more than 50% of the cars on the road, while somewhat louder colours such as green and orange made up just 2%.

 At the end of the day however, the colour you choose all comes down to personal preference.
 The SMMT’s data also provided some info on how colour preference has changed over the years.

 That minty green might have looked great on a mid-nineties Ford Escort, we’re glad trends (and taste) has moved on…